 We all know helium as a gas for blowing up balloons and making people talk like chipmunks, but what most people don’t know is that it comes in two distinct liquid states — one of which is borderline creepy.
 When helium is just a few degrees below its boiling point of –452°F (–269°C), it can suddenly do things that other fluids can’t, like dribble through molecule-thin cracks, climb up and over the sides of a dish, and remain motionless when its container is spun.
 No longer a mere liquid, the helium has become a superfluid — a liquid that flows without friction.

 “If you set [down] a cup with a liquid circulating around and you come back 10 minutes later, of course, it’s stopped moving,” says John Beamish, an experimental physicist at the University of Alberta in Edmonton.

 This happens because atoms in the liquid will collide with one another and slow down.

 “But if you did that with helium at low temperature and came back a million years later,” he says, “it would still be moving”.

-You have about 5 litres of blood in your body (at least, most people do) and the average heart pumps about 70 mL of blood out with each beat.
+You have about 5 liters of blood in your body (at least, most people do) and the average heart pumps about 70 mL of blood out with each beat.
 A healthy heart also beats around 70 times a minute.
-So, if you multiply the amount of blood that the heart can pump by the number of beats in a minute, you actually get about 4.9 litres of blood pumped per minute, which is almost your whole body’s worth of blood.
-In just a minute, the hearts pumps the entire blood volume around your body.
+So, if you multiply the amount of blood that the heart can pump by the number of beats in a minute, you actually get about 4.9 liters of blood pumped per minute, which is almost your whole body’s worth of blood.
+In just a minute, the heart pumps the entire blood volume around your body.

 There are between 100,000,000,000 and 1,000,000,000,000 stars in a normal galaxy.
 In the Milky Way alone there might be as many 100 billion Earth-like planets.
 Still think we’re alone?